Master of Public Health

 Graduates with an MPH work in a variety of public health settings, including: local and state health departments, the Centers for Disease Control and Prevention, hospitals, and non-profit health organizations.

-- Earned bachelor’s degree from a regionally accredited university or equivalent at the start of the MPH program
+- Earned bachelor’s degree at the start of the MPH program

 - GPA of 3.0 or higher on a 4.0 scale (undergraduate)